 In new Maharashtra Assembly, 176 have pending criminal cases, 264 are crorepatis

-New Delhi, Oct 26: Out of the 285 MLAs analysed, 176(62%) MLAs have declared criminal cases against themselves.
-Out of 288 MLAs analysed during Maharashtra Assembly elections in 2014, 165 (57%) MLAs had declared criminal cases against themselves says a report by the Association for Democratic Reforms.
+New Delhi, Oct 26: Out of the 285 MLAs analysed, 176(62 per cent) MLAs have declared criminal cases against themselves.
+Out of 288 MLAs analysed during Maharashtra Assembly elections in 2014, 165 (57 per cent) MLAs had declared criminal cases against themselves says a report by the Association for Democratic Reforms.

-113(40%) MLAs have declared serious criminal cases their affidavits.
-Out of 288 MLAs analysed during Maharashtra Assembly elections in 2014, 115 (40%) MLAs had declared serious criminal cases against themselves.
+113(40 per cent) MLAs have declared serious criminal cases their affidavits.
+Out of 288 MLAs analysed during Maharashtra Assembly elections in 2014, 115 (40 per cent) MLAs had declared serious criminal cases against themselves.

 There are 2 MLAs who have declared cases related to murder (IPC Section 302) in their affidavits.